Local Natives were born from the encounter between guitarist Ryan Hahn, singer and

 completed when drummer Matt Frazier and bassist Andy Hamm joined them.
 These later additions were essential in the consolidation of the musical language of the band.
 Their debut album, Gorilla Manor, was released in 2009 under the British record label Infectious Records.
 In 2013, after the departure of Andy Hamm, bassist Nick Ewing joined and the band released their second album, Hummingbird, a darker and more atmospheric work than their debut album.
 The popularity of this American band continued to grow and the post-punk style of some of their best songs won over the critics.
 Initially, it was near impossible not to draw comparisons with some of the most recognisable names of this century’s indie music scene, such as Fleet Foxes, Grizzly Bear or Yeasayer.
 However, as time went by, Local Natives made a name for themselves thanks to unmistakable harmonies, influences from African and Middle Eastern music, dream pop atmosphere and a series of elements which, together, makeLocal Natives one of the best bands right now.
 In 2016 they released their third album, Sunlit Youth.
 The use of synthesizers put an

 optimistic spin on it, which can be heard in songs like “Coins”.
 Three years later, in 2019, a new album came out.
 Violet Street has benefited from Shawn Everet’s experience as producer (Weezer, The War on Drugs) and features strong singles such as “When Am I Gonna Lose You” and “Café Amarillo.
 Having had to postpone the 26th Super Bock Super Rock didn’t impact the excitement of Local Natives to be on a Portuguese stage.
-This is the new date: 17th July 2021, on the EDP stage at Super Bock Super Rock EDP stage.
+This is the new date: 17th July 2021, on the EDP stage at Super Bock Super Rock.